DavideColdebella/JaneStreetPuzzles/2023-01 Lesses more/README.md

 where the game ends (pictured above).
 So f(10, 6, 3, 1) = 7.
 And trivially, f(0, 0, 0, 0) = 1.<br>
 <br>
 Consider the set S = {(a, b, c, d) | a, b, c, and d are all integers with 0 <= a, b, c, d <= 10,000,000}.
 Let M be the maximum value f obtains on S. Find (a, b, c, d) in S with minimum sum (a+b+c+d) where f(a, b, c, d) = M. Enter your answer as a semicolon-separated list, 10;6;3;1 for example.

+## SOLUTION
+Jane Street's official solution is elegant and concise and [can be found here](https://www.janestreet.com/puzzles/lesses-more-solution/).
+Here I'd like to offer a geometric interpretation.